boydcpeters/gridlib/docs/basics.introduction.rst

         (:math:`\tau_{\mathrm{int}}`)

     Dark time
-        Time that the laser and camera are turned off between acquisitions.
+        The time that the laser and camera are turned off between acquisitions.
         (:math:`\tau_{\mathrm{d}}`)

     Time-lapse time